Horizon on VMware Cloud on AWS Architecture

 Combined VMware Cloud on AWS and VMware Horizon gives a simple, secure, and scalable solution, that can easily address use cases such as on-demand capacity, disaster recovery, and cloud co-location without buying additional data center resources.

 For customers who are already familiar with Horizon or have Horizon deployed on-premises, deploying Horizon on VMware Cloud on AWS lets you leverage a common architecture and familiar tools.
-This means that you use what you know from VMware vSphere and Horizon for operational consistency, and leverage the same rich feature set and flexibility you expect.
+This means that you use what you know from VMware vSphere and Horizon for operational consistency and leverage the same rich feature set and flexibility you expect.
 By outsourcing the management of the vSphere platform to VMware, you can simplify management of Horizon deployments.
-For more information about VMware Horizon for VMware Cloud on AWS, visit the Horizon on VMware Cloud on AWS product page.
+For more information about VMware Horizon for VMware Cloud on AWS, visit the .

 Figure 1: Horizon on VMware Cloud on AWS